Rory-Bushell/Sensor-network-anomaly-detector/README.md

 as a temperature jump).
 But sometimes the more realistic signature is absence - a competent intruder is more likely to disable or bypass a motion sensor than walk straight through it.
-A detection system that only looks for spikes misses that second case entirely.
+A detection system that only looks for spikes will miss this entirely.

-This project builds a small sensor network with both failure modes represented, detects both, and - critically - measures how well the detection actually performs, rather than relying on a plot looking convincing.
+This project builds a small sensor network with both failure modes represented, detects both, and - critically - measures how well the detection actually performs.

 ## Sensors simulated